Return to education with our year-long introductory courses, designed to prepare you for an undergraduate degree without prior qualifications.

 You will be introduced to a range of study skills that are essential for studying a variety of subjects at undergraduate level.
 Both courses offer pathways for you to direct your route of study and contain mandatory and optional units depending on the pathway you choose.

-For the Foundation in Arts and Social Sciences, you can choose between Arts and Humanities, Social Sciences or Economics and Finance.
+For the Foundation in Arts and Social Sciences, you can choose between Arts, Humanities, and Social Sciences.
 Classes are condensed to support students with caring and work commitments.
 A normal week may include two or two and a half days spent attending the University with up to eight hours of taught seminars, with a minimum of ten hours of independent study.